 External Network Penetration Testing

-Yes and yes.
-These are two very different tests, even though they may involve the same system.
+The web app pentest and the external pentest are two very different tests, even though they may involve the same system.

 A web app test is usually credentialed and focuses thoroughly on the application itself, placing less emphasis on other open ports and potential issues on the system.
 This allows the tester to delve in and focus on the application’s business logic and possible coding gaps versus the system hosting the application.